 governs the temperature response of thermal conductivity and influences the freezing process in a nonlinear fashion.

-Equations (1) and (2) together with (3) were numerically solved; first for
+Equations (1) and (2) together with (3) were numerically solved, first using Mathematica's iterative Nest function for

 Results are plotted against dimensionless time